 Human health risks are naturally of primary concern to those who may be affected.
 Responsibility for initial detection, investigation and reporting lies with clinicians.
-Procurement organisations, tissue and cell processors play an essential role in quarantine, investigation and recall of potentially implicated allografts.
-Adverse reactions that have been confirmed ultimately become the responsibility of competent authorities when they rise to the level of governmental attention.
-Global distribution of blood, tissues and cells requires communications among national competent authorities to ensure effective risk mitigation.
+Procurement organisations, tissue, cell and ART processors play an essential role in quarantine, investigation and recall of potentially implicated allografts or techniques.
+Adverse outcomes that have been confirmed ultimately become the responsibility of competent authorities when they rise to the level of governmental attention.
+Global distribution of MPHO requires communications among national competent authorities to ensure effective risk mitigation.
 Legislative, regulatory and reporting requirements vary from country to country.
 In addition, a variety of professional associations have established registries and reporting systems to capture adverse occurrences.